-Last, but not least, when in Alghero make sure to visit Bosa.
+When in Alghero make sure to visit Bosa.
 This truly is the prettiest village in Sardinia and one of the most charming in Italy.
-It’s a series of cobbled alleys, low rise colorful buildings, a medieval castle offering stunning views of the village below and of the coast.
+It’s a series of cobbled alleys, low rise colorful buildings, a medieval castle (Castello dei Serravalle, also known as Malaspina) offering stunning views of the village below and of the coast.
 Add to this a lovely, genuine vibe and you will want to go for sure.
 It is at about 45 minutes drive from Alghero.

 Useful Information About Alghero Sardinia

 Guided tours of Alghero

 I recommend spending a few days in Alghero to take in all that it has to offer, but if you are tight on time you can actually visit on a day trip from Cagliari.
 You may want to consider this guided day trip to Alghero from Cagliari.
 Check it out here.

 Alghero city proper won’t take you more than a day to explore but if you are interested in visiting the surroundings, you can easily spend a week in Alghero without ever getting bored.

 You won’t have a hard time looking for a good place to stay in Alghero, no matter your budget and taste.
 I have selected a few good places to stay for you – some are in the city center, other closer to the beach: